ObjectiveVirtual/ZBlock/docs/index.md

 </details>
 <details>
   <summary>How do I contribute?</summary>
   Pull requests and feedback are welcome!
 Grab the source code here: https://github.com/ObjectiveVirtual/ZBlock/blob/main/ZBlock_windows.py, improve it, then start a pull request.
-You can also just keep experimenting it and give your feedback about it and how can we improve it !
+You can also jus...
 </details>

 ---